How To Prepare continued...

 No other special

-preparations are needed before having a pelvic exam.
+preparations are needed.
 For your own comfort, you

 Talk to your